Admidio/admidio/tests/hooks/README.md

 `form-built.php` executes the real `FormPresenter`, which needs nothing but the autoloader, so the form, the dispatch and `validate()` are all the real ones.

+`translation-hooks.php` executes the real `Language` against the real `languages/*.xml` of this checkout, so the cache, the fallback to the reference language and the placeholders are the real ones;
+only the four path constants of the Admidio bootstrap are defined in the test.
+The text it uses to exercise the fallback is looked up rather than named, so the check keeps working when the translation catches up.

 `component-hooks.php` works the same way as `page-hooks.php`: `Component` reads the settings, the current user and the database, so the stand-in carries the two wrappers verbatim.
 The wrappers are the